 - Dirty Read

 Any data can be read, no locks are taken but there is no actual isolation.
-All data is visible, even if it is currently being modified in another transaction.
-Useful for intrusive transactions that need to read a lot of data.
-NuoDB does not need to support Dirty Read since Consistent Read provides the same behaviour but without violating visibility - a Clean Read perhaps.
+All data is visible, even if it is currently being modified (but uncommitted) in another transaction.
+Useful for intrusive transactions that need to read a lot of data and would otherwise block other clients.
+NuoDB does not need to support Dirty Read since Consistent Read provides the same advantages but without violating consistency - a Clean Read perhaps.

 - Read Committed

 - Repeatable Read

 Data once read will not change during the transaction but there is no guarantee that other data will not change leading to Phantom Reads.

 For example, a query fetches all Accounts with a balance over a million dollars.
 An account, not retrieved in that search, receives a large credit, putting its balance over the million dollars.
 Rerunning the original query in the same transaction will now find the additional phantom Account.

 NuoDB implements Repeatable Read using Consistent Read so, in fact, phantom reads cannot occur.